toml-lang/toml/README.md

 Keys
 ----

-A key may be either bare, quoted or dotted.
+A key may be either bare, quoted, or dotted.

 **Bare keys** may only contain ASCII letters, ASCII digits, underscores, and dashes (`A-Za-z0-9_-`).
 Note that bare keys are allowed to be composed of only